-Under Alternative 3 the existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and current Lyre River trailhead parking lot.
+Under Alternative 3 the park would construct two miles of new, paved trail in the Sol Duc area of the park.
+The existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and current Lyre River trailhead parking lot.
+The existing parking lot near the Lyre River would be expanded and paved.
+The existing road between the Lyre River Bridge and the parking lot would be paved, as would the 0.2 miles of Water Line Road within the park.
+The North Shore picnic area parking lot would also be paved.
 Best management practices would be implemented during construction and routine maintenance activities to avoid the transport of sediments into Lake Crescent.
 Some degree of sediment transport would continue to occur during rainfall events when surface water from the trail and parking lot eventually enters the lake.